husain1015/PKsim/README.md

 # PK Model Simulator

-An interactive R Shiny application for simulating pharmacokinetic (PK) profiles using mrgsolve.
+An interactive application for simulating pharmacokinetic (PK) profiles.
+Available in two versions:
+1. **Web Version**: Pure JavaScript implementation that runs in any modern browser
+2. **R Shiny Version**: Advanced implementation using mrgsolve for ODE solving

 ## Features